AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

          action: block
    ```

-    See the [Config Pipeline article](/help/operations/config-pipeline.md#common-syntax) for a description of the properties above the data node.
-The kind property value should be *CDN* and the version should be set to `1`.
+    See the [Config Pipeline article](/help/operations/config-pipeline.md#common-syntax) for a description of the properties above the `data` node.
+The `kind` property value should be set to *CDN* and the version should be set to `1`.

 1. If WAF rules are licensed, you should enable the feature in Cloud Manager, as described below for both the new and existing program scenarios.

    1. To configure WAF on a new program, check the **WAF-DDOS Protection** check-box on the **Security** tab when you [add a production program.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)

-   1. To configure WAF on an existing program, [editing your program](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md) and on the **Security** tab uncheck or check the **WAF-DDOS** option at any time.
+   1. To configure WAF on an existing program, [edit your program](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md) and on the **Security** tab uncheck or check the **WAF-DDOS** option at any time.

 1. Declare a Config Pipeline in Cloud Manager, as described in [Config Pipeline article](/help/operations/config-pipeline.md#managing-in-cloud-manager).
-The pipeline will reference a top level `config` folder with the cdn.yaml file placed somewhere below, as [described here](/help/operations/config-pipeline.md#folder-structure).
+The pipeline will reference a top level `config` folder with the `cdn.yaml` file placed somewhere below, as [described here](/help/operations/config-pipeline.md#folder-structure).

 ## Traffic Filter Rules Syntax {#rules-syntax}

-You can configure `traffic filter rules` to match on patterns such as IPs, user agent, request headers, hostname, geo, and url.
+You can configure *traffic filter rules* to match on patterns such as IPs, user agent, request headers, hostname, geo, and url.

-Customers who license the Enhanced Security or WAF-DDoS Protection Security offering can also configure a special category of traffic filter rules called `WAF traffic filter rules` (or WAF rules for short) that reference one or more [WAF flags](#waf-flags-list).
+Customers who license the Enhanced Security or WAF-DDoS Protection Security offering can also configure a special category of traffic filter rules called *WAF traffic filter rules* (or WAF rules for short) that reference one or more [WAF flags](#waf-flags-list).

 Here's an example of a set of traffic filter rules, which also includes a WAF rule.